Karl Hobbs: Early positions

 Hobbs joined Jarvis's staff as an assistant coach at Boston University in 1988 and remained there as an assistant through 1993.
 Then, he joined Jim Calhoun as an assistant at UConn where he stayed from 1993–2001.
 During this time, he worked at both schools in the training and development of their guards and honed his recruiting skills.
 When Dave Leitao left Calhoun's staff to become the head coach at Northeastern University, Hobbs was elevated to his position as the top recruiter.
 Hobbs is credited as the recruiter who brought Richard Hamilton, Caron Butler and Khalid El-Amin to UConn, among others, and he was vital in the development of Ray Allen, who still credits him for the development of his strong jumpshot.

-Through Hobbs's fourteen years as an assistant, he was a member of coaching staffs that made eight NCAA Tournaments and two NIT appearances.
-Additionally, UConn made five Sweet Sixteen appearances during his tenure and won the 1998–99 National Championship.
+During his fourteen years as an assistant coach, Hobbs contributed to a highly successful period for his teams, evidenced by their participation in eight NCAA Tournaments and two NIT appearances.
+Under his tenure, the team reached the Sweet Sixteen five times and notably secured the 1998–99 National Championship.

 During this time, it was natural for Hobbs's name to begin popping up for head coaching vacancies.
 Some of the various schools at which he was a candidate were the University of New Hampshire, Fordham University, Tulane University, American University, the University of Hartford, the University of Delaware, the University of Miami, Siena College and Drexel University before he finally accepted an offer to become the head coach at George Washington University in May 2001.